 hpbuilder -g starts the User's Guide with Netscape.

-As I suspected it took awile to load, due to the Wine interface and I really don't have a slow system.
-Other than the slow loadup everthing ran smoothly.
+As I suspected it took awhile to load, due to the Wine interface and I really don't have a slow system.
+Other than the slow loadup everything ran smoothly.
 I fiddled around with some of the wizards and found them relatively easy to use.
 I was able to create a basic site and publish it to my test Apache Webserver in 20 minutes.
 It didn't look half bad for a test site.